 Here are the main types of grant funding:

-- Traditional grant-making bodies: these include charitable trusts and foundations, Big Lottery programmes and community funds; CFHS also runs an annual small grants scheme.
+- Traditional grant-making bodies: these include charitable trusts and foundations, National Lottery programmes and community funds; CFHS also runs an annual small grants scheme.

 - Seed funding for social enterprises: there are funds available for social entrepreneurs who want to create businesses that trade for a social and/or environmental purpose